AI-Driven Engineering Leadership

 "AI through the eyes of a technical manager with 25+ years in IT": role analysis, AI adoption patterns, orchestration, and SDLC integration.

-• Fractional—fixed weekly capacity, agreed scope (SDLC stabilization, incident practice, technical debt roadmap), success criteria, and handover to an internal owner after stabilization; fits headcount constraints or as a bridge to a permanent hire.
+• Fractional — fixed weekly capacity, agreed scope (AI architecture review + team enablement + AI-in-SDLC roadmap), success criteria, and handover to an internal owner; fits headcount constraints or as a bridge to a permanent role.

 Discuss Your Challenge